 Whether you’re buying a full bed for yourself or for you and your partner, take a moment to measure your bedroom beforehand to ensure a full mattress will fit.
 Full size mattresses fit most comfortably in bedrooms larger than 10 feet by 10 feet (or 304.8 cm by 304.8 cm).

-When choosing a bed frame for your mattress, keep your bedroom’s measurements in mind.
+When choosing the best bed frame for your mattress, keep your bedroom’s measurements in mind.
 That way you don’t have to re-measure or worry about whether or not a potential bed frame will fit.

 What is a Bed Frame?